Kiran-Jones/tse/querier/IMPLEMENTATION.md

 static void prompt(void);
 int fileno(FILE *stream);
 ```
 These functions are for user/testing convinence. `prompt` calls `fileno` – included in *stdio.h* to determine if the user is a terminal.
 If so, it prints "Query? ", prompting the user for a query.
 This is useful as it is not triggered when testing, making the output of *testing.out* cleaner.
+Both of these functions make use of the optional prompt note located in the project specs.

 ## Error handling and recovery